tingtingwan/martech_marketing_automation/README.md

 - notebooks/
   - Put your dataset-generation notebooks here (e.g., to publish Unity Catalog tables for campaigns, compliance, handoff, analysis).
   - A short guide is in `notebooks/README.md`.

-Notes
-- No sample/synthetic data is committed.
-The template shows clear empty states until you connect Unity Catalog data.
-- Optional zip bundles of the template may appear in the root for sharing (e.g., `streamlit-app-template-v2.zip`).